 It is recommended that a student conceived investigation be undertaken at least once during a minor and twice during a major.
 This investigation may either be theoretical or practical, or a combination of both.

-Weightings in 1.0 units
+Weightings in A/T/M 1.0:

-No task to be weighted more than 45% for a standard 1.0 unit
+No task to be weighted more than 45% for a standard 1.0 unit.

 Additional Assessment Information